castacks/config_helper/README.md

 Embedded configuration is expanded recursively such that there can be multiple levels of embedding.

 Sweep variables can be used in any level of embedded configuration.
-Since variable sweeping happens after key chain override, the user can also use embedded configuration in the sweep configuration as the value of a key chain.
+Since variable sweeping happens after key chain override, the user can also use an embedded configuration in a sweep configuration as the value of a key chain.

 Note: a potential issue is that when a sweep variable points to an embedded configuration file,